zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/youtube.md

 ### My Channel Source

-The **My Channel Source** creates a Dynamic Content source from one of the YouTube channels owned by the [oAuth authenticated](../../auths-manager#google-oauth-driver) account.
+The **My Channel Source** creates a Dynamic Content source from one of the YouTube channels owned by the [OAuth authenticated](../../auths-manager#google-oauth-driver) account.

 {% image %}
 ![My YouTube Channel Source](/assets/ytp/sources/youtube-mychannel-config.webp)